-Visiting Scholars
+CPIP’s Visiting Scholars Program

 Anna R. Haskins

 Anna R. Haskins is the Andrew V. Tackes Associate Professor of Sociology and Associate Director of the Initiative on Race and Resilience at the University of Notre Dame.
 Her research examines how three of America’s most powerful social institutions—the education system, the family, and the criminal legal system—connect and interact in ways that both preserve and mitigate social inequality, with emphasis on early educational outcomes, intergenerational impacts, and disparities by race/ethnicity.
-She is visiting CPIP in February 2025.
+She visited in February 2025.

 Brian Holzman

 Dr. Brian Holzman is an Assistant Professor in the Department of Educational Administration and Human Resource Development at Texas A&M University.
 His research examines the pathway to college, paying particular attention to first-and second-generation immigrants, English learners, students of color, and students from socioeconomically marginalized backgrounds.
 He completed an M.A. in Sociology and a Ph.D. in Sociology of Education and Higher Education Administration at Stanford University.
-He is visiting CPIP in January 2025.
+He visited CPIP in January 2025.

 Stephanie L. Canizales